metrorailings/OwlBlog/content/posts/2022-week-7-insights.md

 It's long overdue, but Brandon Aiyuk is making a case for himself here as a reliable vector on offense.

 I wonder if Kansas can sustain a pass rush if Chris Jones is ever sidelined.

+Kansas and their jet sweeps are damn near perfectly executed.
+Kudos to Andy Reid.

+Nick Bosa starting to lose credibility.